THE DIVERSIFICATION LABA self-concept lab for surgeons who are ready to loosen the grip of a single identity and discover what else is possible.

 I created and launched Empowered Surgeons

-I become a Certified Coach
+I become a Master Certified Coach

-I gave my first TEDx talk
+I gave my second TEDx talk

 I co-founded a physician-led media company